-We will be setting up our outdoor ice rinks as soon as the weather permits!
-Check our Facebook and Instagram feeds for announcements on rink openings.
+We will set up our outdoor ice rinks as soon as weather permits!
+Check our Facebook and Instagram feeds for announcements.

 Outdoor Ice Locations

 The Wilmette Park District maintains three outdoor ice rinks: Gillson Park, Mallinckrodt Park and Thornwood Park.
 The availability of outdoor ice is dependent on weather conditions.
 Outdoor ice rinks are maintained by Park District crews.